jfaghm/OceanEddies/README.md

 load('../data/quadrangle_area_by_lat.mat'); % Load areamap to compute eddies' surface areas eddies = scan_single(ssh_slice, lat, lon, 'anticyc', 'v2', areamap);
 ```
+## `scan_single(ssh,lat,lon,areamap,cyc,scan_type,...)`

+##### Required arguments

+1. `ssh` - ssh slice with nans for land, size should be `[length(lat) length(lon)]`
+2. `lat` - 1D array of the latitudes of ssh grid
+3. `lon` - 1D array of the longitudes of ssh grid
+4. `cyc` - `'anticyc'` or `'cyclonic'`
+5. `scan_type` -  `'v1'`, `'v2'`, `'hybrid'`
+  - v1: Will run top-down scanning (only works with full data of 0.25 x 0.25 ssh grid)
+  - v2: Will run bottom-up scanning from the minima of the field
+  - hybrid: Will run v2 and v1 scanning and will take the union of the two sets where, for common features, v2 bodies will be used
+6. `areamap` - A 2D array that refer to the area of each pixel in SSH data (should have same size as ssh), or 1D array that refer to area of each pixel for a specific lat in a regular grid (pixeld have same area for the same latitude)

+##### Optional parameters (only applicable for v2 eddyscan):

+1. `'minimumArea'` - minimum number of pixels for an eddy, used for validating eddies, default value is `9`
+2. `'thresholdStep'` - the minimum step for thresholding, the unit is SSH's unit, default value is `0.05`
+3. `'isPadding'` - whether or not to pad SSH data, should be true when scanning SSH data with the longitudes expanding the whole world dmap.
+Set to false if only partial SSH data is used.
+Default value is true

 ## LNN
 A tracking algorithm (surpassed by MHA) for eddies.